Hager Mountain: History

 The Hager Mountain lookout was built in 1954.

-The Klamath people of south-central Oregon called the mountain Chock-chock-lisk-se, meaning "bald faced rock."
+Prior to European settlement, the Northern Paiute called the mountain pasiakwao, which means "bald eagle."
+Similarly, the Klamath people of south-central Oregon called the mountain Chock-chock-lisk-se, meaning "bald faced rock."
 Some early maps of the area show the mountain as Bald Mountain.
 However, early settlers called it Hagerhorst Mountain, after a pioneer rancher who lived just north of the mountain in the Silver Lake Valley.
 Over the years, the name was shortened to Hager.

 The United States Forest Service built a fire lookout on Hager Mountain and began manning it full-time in 1915.
 The original lookout was replaced with a new structure in 1954.
 The current lookout is a 14 ft by 14 ft one-room cabin with large glass windows on all four sides.
 From it, the forest guard has a 360 degree view of the surrounding landscape.
 The Forest Service mans the lookout from June through October each year.
 There is a dirt road leading to the summit.
 The road is used only by the lookout on duty; it is not open to the public.